MichalRem/Data-Science-Portfolio/README.md

   - **[Predicting Bike Rentals](https://github.com/MichalRem/Data-Science-Portfolio/blob/master/Predicting%20Bike%20Rentals.ipynb)** - Predicting the total number of communal bikes people rented in a given hour by using Machine Learning models, such as: Linear Regression, Decision Tree and Random Forest.

     _Skills: Machine Learning, Linear Regression, Decision Tree, Random Forest, Python, Pandas, Numpy, Sklearn, Matplotlib_

+  - **[Predicting if a borrower will pay off their loan on time or not](https://github.com/MichalRem/Data-Science-Portfolio/blob/master/Predicting%20if%20a%20borrower%20will%20pay%20off%20their%20loan%20on%20time%20or%20not.ipynb)** - predict if a borrower will pay off their loan on time or not by using Machine Learning models, such as: Logistic Regression and Random Forest.

+    _Skills: Machine Learning, Data Cleaning, Logistic Regression, Random Forest, Python, Pandas, Numpy_